Multi-Graph Transformer for Free-Hand Sketch Recognition: Experiments

-\textbf{Ablations for Multi-Modal Input } In Table \ref{table:comparison_on_inputs}, we experiment with various permutations of our sketch-specific multi-modal input design.
-We aggregate information from spatial (coordinates), semantic (flag bits), and temporal (position encodings) modalities via summation (as in Transformers for NLP) or concatenation: \\ (i) Effectively using all modalities is important for performance (\eg, ``$\mathcal{C}$(coo., flag, pos.)'' outperforms ``coo.'' and ``$\mathcal{C}$(coo., flag)'': 72.80\% acc.@1 vs. 65.12\%, 70.17\%). \\ (ii) Concatenation works better than 4D input as well as summation (\eg, ``$\mathcal{C}$(coo., flag, pos.)'' outperforms ``$\mathcal{C}$(4D Input, pos.)'' and ``coo. + flag + pos.'': 72.80\% acc.@1 vs. 71.17\%, 66.06\%).
+In Table \ref{table:comparison_on_inputs}, we experiment with various permutations of our sketch-specific multi-modal input design.
+We aggregate information from spatial (coordinates), semantic (flag bits), and temporal (position encodings) modalities via summation (as in Transformers for NLP) or concatenation: (i) Effectively using all modalities is important for performance (\eg, ``$\mathcal{C}$(coordinate, flag bit, position encoding)'' outperforms ``coordinate'' and ``$\mathcal{C}$(coordinate, flag bit)'': 72.80\% acc.@1 vs. 65.12\%, 70.17\%). (ii) Concatenation works better than 4D input as well as summation (\eg, ``$\mathcal{C}$(coordinate, flag bit, position encoding)'' outperforms ``$\mathcal{C}$(4D Input, position encoding)'' and ``coordinate + flag bit + position encoding'': 72.80\% vs. 71.17\%, 66.06\%). \\